 Cardiovascular technicians who conduct EKG tests are called electrocardiograph technicians and work closely with cardiovascular technologists.
 An EKG machine traces the rhythm of the heart.
-To run EKG tests, technicians put electrodes on patients' chests, arms, and legs.
+To run EKG tests, technicians put electrodes on patients' chest, arms, and legs.
 They monitor the equipment as the test proceeds.
-For a stress test, the patient walks on a treadmill and the technician controls the increasing speed of the treadmill to observe the cardiovascular effect of the increased exertion.
-They may fit some patients with portable heart monitors.
-Technicians provide the data from this test to doctors.
+For a stress test, the patient walks on a treadmill and the technician controls the increasing speed of the treadmill to observe the effect of the increased exertion.
+Some patients are fit with portable heart monitors to provide data to physicians.

-Cardiovascular technologists monitor a patient's heart rate and help physicians in diagnosing cardiovascular disease.
-They also assist with cardiac catheterization requiring the inserting of small tubes, called catheters, into a patient's body.
+Cardiovascular technologists monitor a patient's heart and help physicians in diagnosing cardiovascular disease.
+They also assist with cardiac catheterization requiring the insertion of small tubes, called catheters, into a patient's body.

 Cardiovascular technologists help prepare patients for these tests and procedures.
 They take a patient's medical history and answer any questions about the testing procedure in order to obtain cooperation and reduce anxiety.
-If tubes will be inserted, they shave and clean the area where the tubes will go.
-They apply anesthesia to the skin and help doctors insert a small tube into the body.
-They activate the scope and camera that doctors use to guide the tube through the body.
-During these tests, they monitor patients' blood pressure and watch the heart's activity.
-They also monitor patients during open-heart surgery and other heart procedures.
+If a catheter will be inserted, they shave, clean, and apply anesthesia to the area.
+Cardiovascular technologists help doctors insert a catheter into the patient's body, then activate the scope and camera that doctors use to guide it through the body.
+During these tests, cardiovascular technologists monitor patients' blood pressure and watch the heart's activity.
+They also monitor patients during open heart surgery and other heart procedures.

 Cardiovascular technologists who use ultrasound on the heart are called echocardiographers.
 Ultrasound instruments record how blood vessels are working.
 The ultrasound wand sends out sound waves and collects the echoes to form an image on a screen.
 They position the wand so it is over the heart.
 They adjust the amount and quality of the sound waves to improve the images and work closely with physicians or surgeons before, during, and after procedures.

-- Cardiovascular technician/technologists monitor patients' comfort and safety during tests, alerting physicians to abnormalities or changes in patient responses - Exposure to radiation is reduced by wearing protective clothing and by following safety procedures - Must have a certificate, some may require a two-year training program - May be licensed as a Perfusionist by the Nevada State Board of Medical Examiners
+- Cardiovascular technician/technologist monitor patients' comfort and safety during tests, alerting physicians of abnormalities or changes in patient responses - Exposure is reduced by wearing protective clothing and following safety procedures - Must have a certificate, some may require a two-year degree

+- College of Southern Nevada (Las Vegas)

+- Certificate

-- American Institute of Medical Sonography (Las Vegas) Certificate, Diploma - College of Southern Nevada (Las Vegas) - Certificate (Ultrasound), Bachelor's - Medical Skills for Life Institute (Las Vegas) - Certificate - Truckee Meadows Community College (Reno)
+- Medical Skills for Life Institute (Las Vegas)

+- Certificate